Location: Jackson Hole & Teton Range, WY

 Deposit: $1,200 / Tuition: $3,995

 A Backcountry Expedition and Storytelling Workshop With Acclaimed Photographer and Filmmaker Jenny Nichols

 Imagine waking up inside your tent, the campfire is crackling nearby, hot coffee is boiling over the flames, and horses winnie in the alpine meadow.
 We hike under the stars to the top of the Teton Crest and begin photographing as the sun rises over Jackson Hole and the mountains around us turn a vibrant orange.
 After a while we wander back to camp for hot breakfast before photographing fly-fishing in a nearby lake and spending the day capturing expedition imagery throughout the high-altitudes of the Teton Range.
 The evening will be free to lounge in the camp hammock, explore the beautiful alpine terrain around camp, or shoot the cowboys working with the horses.
-After a catered dinner, a few hours relaxing by the campfire, and maybe a quick star photography session you’ll want an early bedtime tonight, for tomorrow, we hike to a glacier.
+After a catered dinner, well spend a few hours relaxing by the campfire followed by a quick star photography session before we bed down for the night.

 This workshop will primarily focus on storytelling, conservation, and expedition photography.
 However, as moose, bears, foxes, and wolves frequent the area, there will be plenty of opportunities to photograph wildlife.
 Students will work with faculty to learn the aspects of developing a story, shooting a series of images that have a strong impact, and completing a mock assignment on the trip.
 There will be so many opportunities for photography on this workshop that what we ultimately shoot will depend on what we encounter, and what we decide as a group.
 Light painting, star trails, sunrise/sunset, fly fishing, cowboy lifestyle, trail running, and landscapes are all possible.